First Nations cultural heritage and engagement

 MATERIAL TOPIC

-We believe First Nations cultural heritage and industry can successfully coexist.
+We believe First Nations cultural heritage and industry can successfully coexist and that Traditional Owners and Custodians can help us to understand, manage and protect cultural values.

-We acknowledge the diversity of the First Nations communities in the areas where we are present.
+There is diversity within the First Nations communities in the areas where we are active.
 When communicating with a wide audience, Woodside uses the term Indigenous and First Nations interchangeably.
 On a local level, Woodside will be guided by the community as to the appropriate terms of reference.

 Our approach